scarwintercodes/scarwintercodes/README.md

 ## ❄️ About Me
 I help people navigate their data roadmaps so they don't have to ask the same question twice.

 My collaborative spirit, jack-of-all-trades approach, and intellectual curiosity enable sustainable and digestible data management processes that make sense for programmers, project managers, and executive stakeholders.
-For over 10 years, I have helped clients, businesses, and non-profits reach their goals - from developing robust data governance policies to building and monitoring end-to-end data pipelines.
+For over 10 years, I have helped clients, businesses, and non-profits reach their goals; from developing robust data governance policies to building and monitoring end-to-end data pipelines.

 Tools:
 - R